Hong Kong to Guangzhou, China, September 1994:

 Back inside the train, a hostess periodically walks the aisle, selling wares of all kinds: books of stamps, newspapers, candies, mints, gum, and boxed hot lunches (rice with meat and vegetables).
 From time to time, she returns with a broom and sweeps up the trash everyone is tossing onto the floor.
 She scoots the mound of trash to the door between the train cars and shoves it out onto the tracks.
 Now I know why I see trash scattered between the train tracks and the fields.
 Occasionally I see someone picking through it.
 I assume that’s where the field workers get the plastic bottles that are turned upside down, covering the young plants.

 The towns we pass are full of tall, whitewashed, look-alike apartment blocks or short rows of stable-like houses.
 Bamboo scaffolding surrounds many buildings, as if the urban areas are growing and thriving, but I don’t see many construction workers.
+I also can’t help but think these bamboo scaffolds could be a hazard during extreme weather, using bamboo scaffolds with something such as these Pro-Tect Plastics could perhaps be a little safer to protect the scaffolding and construction taking place within.
 I do notice a few railway workers here and there, laboring manually along the railroad ties, which are made of concrete.
 Sandra tells me that there aren’t enough trees to make the ties out of wood.

 Our approach to Guanzhou (Old Canton) takes us through miles of rice paddies before we roll into the big city with its crowds and noise and smog.
 As the train pulls into the station, our fellow travelers surge to their feet, and as soon as the train halts, they pour out the doors and flood the walkway in a rushing tide that sweeps us with it.
 Fortunately, my son is tall and blonde, so I can easily locate him in the sea of satin black heads in front of us.
 But that’s all I can see: heads.
 I notice that those at the front of the pack are dropping out of sight.
 It’s as if I’m rafting in a swift-flowing river, suddenly realizing that up ahead it flows in a waterfall over a cliff.
 We’re obviously heading toward a staircase that I can’t see, and in this crowd, there’s no slowing and no stopping.
 I can’t help but think of lemmings.